latunys/myworld2/pre.md

     - Links to procurement processes

   - **Content Tailoring:** using the TOGAF Architecture Content Framework and Enterprise Continuum as a basis, tailoring of content structure and classification approach allows adoption of third-party content frameworks and also allows for customization of the framework to support organization-specific requirements

+**6. Develop a Strategy and Implementation Plan for Tools and Techniques**

+  There are many tools and techniques which may be used to develop Enterprise Architecture across many domains.
+The development of a tools strategy is recommended that reflects the understanding and level of formality required by the enterprise's stakeholders.
+Architecture content will be highly dependent on the scale, sophistication, and culture of both the stakeholders and the Architecture Capability within the organization.
+A tools strategy which recognizes the stakeholders' articulation requirements will enable more effective and rapid decision-making by stakeholders and their ownership of artifacts.

+The strategy should encompass management techniques, decision management, workshop techniques, business modeling, detailed infrastructure modeling, office products, languages, and repository management as well as more formal architecture tools.
+For example, the Balanced Scorecard technique is a best practice performance measurement tool used by business schools and many organizations that can be used successfully in architecture projects.

+The implementation of the tools strategy may be based on common desktop and office tools or may be based on a customized deployment of specialist management and architecture tools.
+Change management of the artifact deliverables is a major consideration and a degree of management control and governance of artifacts needs to be considered.
+Access to decisions needs to be managed carefully as many of the artifacts may contain sensitive information.
+Therefore the tools implementation, access, and security of the content needs to reflect the sensitivity requirements.

+Issues in tools standardization are discussed in Part V, 38.
+Tools for Architecture Development .

 ### Outputs